 In Lebanon Hills and throughout Dakota County, buckthorn and other invasive plants are choking our oak forests.
-Without ongoing management, the result will be degraded habitat, low diversity of wildlife, and diminished nature-based recreation and education opportunities.
-Initial restoration costs increase the longer left unmanaged; however, once restored, the cost of ongoing management greatly decreases.
+Without ongoing active management, the result will be degraded habitat that does not support a diversity of wildlife and low quality nature-based recreation.